Police arrest kidnap suspect in Niger | TODAY.NG

 The commissioner added that he was arrested with a seven-year-old Bati Meti of Kuduru village of Chikun Local Government Area of Kaduna State.

-He said that preliminary investigation revealed that the suspect and three others now at large, kidnapped the victim on Feb.1 5 at Kuduru village.
+He said that preliminary investigation revealed that the suspect and three others now at large, kidnapped the victim on February 15 at Kuduru village.

 Yakadi said that the command had set security modalities in motion to ensure the arrest and prosecution of the three suspects at large.